destairdenbi/galaxy-atoms/README.md

 ``tour_id`` attribute, which means that the resulting tour's bubbles will not always be placed on the HTML elements of interest.
-This limitation is particularly visible on those elements that require an explicit user input, such as dropdown menu selectors, checkboxes, etc.
+This limitation is particularly visible on those elements that require an explicit user input, such as dropdowns, checkboxes, etc.
 To overcome this problem, we defined some templates that can be used to place the interactive tour's bubble on the actual HTML elements of interest.
 Check our [TEMPLATES.md](https://github.com/destairdenbi/galaxy-atoms/blob/master/TEMPLATES.md)